quantcdn/docs/docs/dashboard/team.md

 ### Changing roles

-To change an existing user role you must have an organization owner or administrator remove and re-add you with the appropriate role.
+To change an existing user role an organization owner or administrator must remove and re-add you with the appropriate role.

 ### Role permissions